TsukiGva2/sxript/docs/Recursion-and-Occlusion.md

 The simplest use of occulted code occurs in a code block, where the form `block({a:b:c})` contains the occulted structure `{a:b:c}`.
 Each *element* of occulted code is separated by the colon symbol ( `:` ).

 The special form `block()` opens (or "un-occults") the contents for evaluation.
 Control is passed inside the code block, and the entire `block({a:b:c})` expression simplifies to whatever is carried off by `print_` statement(s) contained in `{a:b:c}`.

-### Boundary Dissolution

-If two "chunks" of occulted code occur in sequence, i.e. `{abc}{def}`, the inner boundary symbols `}{` disappear entirely, resulting in `{abcdef}`.
-This is called *boundary dissolution*, and is only defined for occulted code.
-Other bracketed structures, such as quotes and vectors, do not bear this notion.